vuralevren/altogic-auth-next12/README.md

 * Familiarity with the command line
 * Any text editor or IDE (WebStorm, VsCode, Sublime, Atom, etc.)
 * Basic knowledge of Javascript
-* Basic knowledge of Nuxt 3
+* Basic knowledge of Next.js

 ## Creating an Altogic App
 We will use Altogic as a backend service platform, so let’s visit [Altogic Designer](https://designer.altogic.com/) and create an account.